Lundy murders

+For more than 20 years, he has claimed he is innocent.
+In 2002, he unsuccessfully took his case to the New Zealand Court of Appeal, and in 2013 appealed to the Privy Council in Britain.
+His convictions were quashed because exculpatory evidence about the reliability of testing done on brain tissue (that had been withheld at the first trial) led to profound divisions between the experts, and a re-trial was ordered.

+At the retrial in 2015, the prosecution presented an entirely different version of events.
+They now claimed that Lundy drove to Palmerston North and back in the middle of the night - after spending time with a sex worker in Petone.
+They also presented the results of different tests, this time based on mRNA, conducted on the spots on Lundy's shirt.
+In April 2015, he was found guilty again.
+The mRNA evidence was subsequently ruled inadmissible, but the jury had already heard it.
+In 2017, Lundy took this issue to the Court of Appeal.
+The appeal was dismissed, as the court decided all the other evidence still proved he was guilty.

+In 2022, the new Criminal Cases Review Commission (CCRC) agreed to investigate his case.
+He was granted parole in April 2025 and was released on 7 May after serving 23 years in prison.
+His case is still being investigated by the CCRC and his supporters said they would continue the fight to prove he was innocent.

 Background

 Prior to the murders, Mark and Christine Lundy had been married for 17 years; Amber was their only child.
 They jointly owned a kitchen sink business.
 The company was often in debt to their supplier for around $100,000.
-In 1999, Mark Lundy added to their debt by buying two plots of land to grow grapes in Hawke's Bay on which he still owed more than NZ$2 million in 2000.
+In 1999, Mark Lundy added to their debt by buying two plots of land to grow grapes in Hawke's Bay.
 The owners of the plots, Christopher Morrison and Douglas Twigg, told the court at Lundy's second trial that the sale went unconditional in early 2000.
-Lundy missed a number of settlement dates without paying, which lead to penalty interest of about 14%.
+Lundy missed a number of settlement dates without paying, which led to penalty interest of about 14%.
+At the time of the murders, the Lundys owed $140,000 in penalty interest.
 The final deadline was August 30, 2000 – the day his wife and daughter were found dead.

-A few months earlier, an insurance salesman reviewed the couple's life insurance and the Lundys agreed on an increase from $200,000 to $500,000 but the documentation had not been finalised at the time of Christine Lundy's death.
-The Crown alleged that Lundy intended to use Christine Lundy's life insurance to cover his mounting debts.
+A few months earlier, an insurance salesman, Bruce Parson, reviewed the couple's life insurance and the Lundys agreed on an increase from $200,000 to $500,000.
+The Lundys signed the new agreement on 25 August, five days before the murders.
+However, Mr Parson told the Lundys the new amount would not apply until the policy document was issued.
+Christine Lundy was murdered before the process was finalised.
+Nevertheless, the Crown alleged that Mark Lundy killed her, intending to use the increased payout from her life insurance to cover his mounting debts.
 After Christine's death, Tower Insurance paid $75,000 off the Lundy's mortgage but no cash payment was made.